 Department: Head of structure: Human Genetic and Cognitive Funtions; Center for Translational Science, research.pasteur.fr/en/member/thomas-bourgeron/

-Main task in COSYN: The Bougeron group in collaboration with Prof. Delorme from the Robert Debré Hospital in Paris will identify patients with autism carrying deleterious mutations in synaptic genes.
-The mutations will be identified though whole genome/exome sequencing in a cohort of more than 3000 patients.
-The patients will be explored at the clinical level including brain MRI and EEG.
-Whenever possible, the patients and their relatives will also be sampled for generating induced pluripotent stem cells (iPSC) by partner Brustle.
-These iPSCs will then be used to derive neurons from and studied using cellular assays by partners Brose, Verhage and Smit.
+Main task in COSYN: The Bougeron group in collaboration with Prof. Delorme from the Robert Debré Hospital in Paris identified patients with autism carrying deleterious mutations in synaptic genes.
+The mutations were identified though whole genome/exome sequencing in a cohort of more than 3000 patients.
+The patients were explored at the clinical level including brain MRI and EEG.
+Whenever possible, the patients and their relatives were also sampled for generating induced pluripotent stem cells (iPSC) by partner Brustle.
+These iPSCs were then used to derive neurons from and studied using cellular assays by partners Brose, Verhage and Smit.

 Max Planck Institute of Experimental Medicine

-Main task in COSYN: The joint groups of Rhee and Brose are responsible for the analysis of synapse function in single iPS cell derived neurons from selected patients.
-For this purpose, they have designed and optimized single neuron microisland (autaptic) cultures for the standardized analysis of single neurons from many different genotypes (i.e., different patients).
-This approach allows to study – in a standardized fashion – many morphological and functional features of neurons.
-They will closely collaborate with Verhage, with whom they share the task to perform these standardized autaptic analyses
+Main task in COSYN: The joint groups of Rhee and Brose were responsible for the analysis of synapse function in single iPS cell derived neurons from selected patients.
+For this purpose, they designed and optimized single neuron microisland (autaptic) cultures for the standardized analysis of single neurons from many different genotypes (i.e., different patients).
+This approach allowed to study – in a standardized fashion – many morphological and functional features of neurons.
+They closely collaborated with Verhage, with whom they shared the task to perform these standardized autaptic analyses.

 PI: Oliver Brüstle, email@example.com